Code-Institute-Submissions/neringabickmore-scribbles/README.md

 ### Image editing ###

 - I have used the snippet tool for capturing screengrabs which I saved as images.
-- MS Paint 3D to give the same background colour for the coin images as the button.
+- MS Paint 3D to edit images as required.
 - A handy [Birme](https://www.birme.net/?target_width=300&target_height=300&quality=100&border_width=1&border_color=%23bd3d3a) site allowed me to resize the images all at once.

 ### Code ideas ###